All Products

 messageProperties.setMessageId(msgId);

-// Create the message.
+// Create a Message.

 Message message = new Message(content.getBytes(StandardCharsets.UTF_8), messageProperties);